The birds of are waiting!

 Dave M., Florida

 In the Caribbean slope we stay at Selva Verde Lodge and Reserve in Sarapiqui with trips to Copearte, home of the artist and photographer known as Cope to photograph hummingbirds and other species in the garden, the Macaw Farm operated by Don Alvaro Otoya where brilliantly colored Scarlet and Great Green Macaws fly free and perch in the trees in the garden and Dave and Dave's Costa Rica Nature Park for hummingbird photography.
-Then on to Cano Negro, often referred to Costa Rica's Everglades where boat trips offer chances to see and photograph various Kingfisher species and the Jaribu Stork.
-On the Pacific coast we visit the Tarcoles River and Carara National Park.

 If you would like to be added to the email list please contact me.
 I hope you will join us in Costa Rica in November!!